James Little, M.Ed., M.A., C. Psych., President

 Dr. Andrea Myrie-Nurse is a graduate of the Adler School of Professional Psychology (now Adler University) in Chicago and has been a Registered Psychologist since 2002 with the Ontario College of Psychologists.
 She has extensive experience providing psychological services to adults, adolescents and children.
 Dr. Myrie-Nurse’s clinical background includes associations with Whitby Mental Health (now the Ontario Shores Center for Mental Health Services), Toronto East General Hospital’s Brief Therapy Unit and the Etobicoke Centre for Children and Families.
 She currently works as a Psychologist with the Peel District School Board, as a professor with the Adler Professional School in Toronto and has had a private practice for 10 years.
 Dr. Myrie-Nurse also provides supervision to non-registered therapists, who are seeking support for their cases and registrants for the Ontario College of Psychologists. www.mississaugapsychology.com/associates/dr-andrea-myrie-nurse

-Susan Rosenthal, Bsc.Med, MD (McMaster ‘74), Director, Adler Trauma Psychotherapy Certificate Program
+Susan Rosenthal, Bsc.Med, MD (McMaster ‘74), Co-Director of Adler Trauma Psychotherapy Certificate Program

 Dr. Rosenthal is a Physician Emeritus who integrates physical, psychological, and social perspectives into a practical, problem-solving approach to treating trauma-related disorders.
 She has taught post-graduate psychology courses at Adler since 1998.
 From 1998 to 2006, she supervised the Adler Trauma Therapy Clinic, which served as a practicum site for MA students.
 She serves as adjunct faculty for Adler Graduate Professional Schools, and teaches courses leading to the Adler Trauma Psychotherapy Certificate.